 According to reports, learning loss can decline up to one month worth of learning in school over the summer.

 The cool part is that learning is all around us.
-That is something we have learned while homeschooling our kids.

 Other Fun Kids Activities: